microsoft/Structured-Entity-Extraction/README.md

 compute_metrics.py  # Calculate metrics for the entire dataset requirements.txt  # Required packages
 utils.py  # Utility functions

+_We will disclose the dataset generation soon due to internal process to go through._
 ```

 ## Run the code